North Road Academy

 Polices for identifying children and young people with SEN and assessing their needs

-Children may have a specific learning difficulty in one or more area, or their needs may be more generalised.
+Children may have a specific learning difficulty in one or more areas, or their needs may be more generalised.
 Their ability to learn at the ‘normal’ rate may also involve problems in the following categories:

 - Speech, Language, Communication